The Vortex F5 is made in the United States of America!

 Manifold porting increases the diameter of the seven jet port injectors to about 20 thousandths of an inch.
 This allows more high pressure air to impinge upon the impeller thus increasing the F5’s power.
 Porting the manifold increases the power, but it will increase the air consumption from your air compressor.
 This means your air compressor will run a little longer when powering the carver.
 Note: The Vortex F5 Plus or (F5+) denotes it has a ported manifold installed for increased power.

 Turbine Spindle & Autochuck Collet

 Tygon Spaghetti Hose - Super Flexible

-Over the years of using many other carving tools, I found that all of the air hoses connected to the tools utilized stiff 1⁄4” vinyl or polyurethane tubing.
+Over the years of using many other carving tools, We found that all of the air hoses connected to the tools utilized stiff 1⁄4” vinyl or polyurethane tubing.
 This stiffness and weight placed a disproportionate amount of pressure on the end carver rendering it unbalanced and ineffective.
 This dragged the end of the tool down more than the front of the tool.
-To remedy this, I used Tygon, an extremely flexible lightweight tubing.
-(I found Tygon hose is so flexible, that it reminded me of spaghetti.)
+To remedy this, We used Tygon, an extremely flexible lightweight tubing.
+(We found Tygon hose is so flexible, that it reminded me of spaghetti.)
 All Vortex F5 carvers come with two feet of 1⁄8” inside diameter Tygon hose.

 Optional Speed Control Foot Pedal

 Vary the speed of your carver hands-free!
 This variable speed foot control pedal is a must have!
 It allows you to vary the speed with an easy to press foot pedal, leaving your hands free to hold the tool and your work without interruptions.
 From off to maximum speed and everything in between, you’ll be amazed how often you change your carving speed from moment to moment.
 With a little change in foot pressure, you can change the speed to carve intricate details or press down for fast carving.

 Competitor Foot Pedal - Plastic!